Mexit/MultiOS-USB/README.md

 # [MultiOS-USB](https://github.com/Mexit/MultiOS-USB)

-One device with multiple ISO files.
-Easy to use: install once, add ISO files and boot computers from it
+One device with multiple ISO/WIM files.
+Easy to use: install once, add ISO/WIM files and boot computers from it

 ![Main menu](docs/main_menu.png)